Blepharomastix ranalis: Description

-Adults

 Adult wings are typically spread horizontally at rest, with the forewing spread further than the hindwing.
 Wings have a pale, tan ground color interrupted by dark brown antemedial, postmedial, and dashed terminal lines.
 The postmedial line of the forewing turns sharply toward the median area and again toward the inner margin.
 The median area of the forewing contains an orbicular spot and a reniform spot, each outlined in brown, giving them a hollow appearance.

-Range
+Distribution and habitat

 The species' occurrence range extends from Arizona, Oklahoma, and Wisconsin in the west to Florida, New Hampshire, and Quebec in the east.

 Life cycle

-Adults

 Adults have been reported from March to October, with most sightings from April to August.